viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 # Create-react-app production deployment

-My background is UX/UI designer/none-tech PM, so basically the stuffs about server is kinda technical difficulty.
-Sometimes I feel stress and struggling in my brain, but yes, it's excited.
+First time I working on server stuffs, so my context is that I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run with PM2 process manager on top, Nginx load balancer to proxy those app, and the Mongodb behind.

-Well, the context is, I have to deploy my app in my Ubuntu server: The frontend is built from create-react-app, the node API is run within PM2 watching on top, Nginx load balancer to proxy those app, and the Mongodb behind.
+This document will be my on going proccess.

 ## Prepare to start.
 - You need a server (off course)